 Dr. Seth D’Imperio

-Dr. Seth D’Imperio is a Senior Microbiologist with Enviromin, Inc. He has been working in the field of microbiology for over 15 years in the private, academic and government sectors and has been responsible for basic research, microbial applications testing and product development.
+Dr. Seth D’Imperio is a Principal Microbiologist with Enviromin, Inc. He has been working in the field of microbiology for over 15 years in the private, academic and government sectors and has been responsible for basic research, microbial applications testing and product development.

 Seth joined Enviromin in 2017 after seven years as a Senior Scientist with Novozymes, an international biotechnology corporation.
 Prior to his product-focused work in the microbiology industry, his academic work centered on understanding and quantifying complex microbial consortia in natural environments including subsurface and hot spring communities.